ginoskler/ginoskler.github.io/_pages/about.md

   - /about.html
 ---

-I am an aspiring mathematician.
+I am an incoming graduate student at the University of Hamburg in the Department of Mathematics.
 I recently completed a post-graduate internship at [NLR](https://nrel.gov) supporting their work in concentrated solar power systems.
 My mentor there was [Dr. Alex Zolan](https://research-hub.nrel.gov/en/persons/alex-zolan).
 I hold a masters in statistics from Washington University in St. Louis, where my advisor was [Dr. Ben Wormleighton](https://sites.google.com/view/benw/home?authuser=0).

 Research Interests
 ======